-Trump to make a 'major statement' on Sunday - White House
+Islamic State leader targeted by US forces as Trump plans Sunday statement

 Just last week he used the same room to announce that a ceasefire between Turkey and the Kurds had taken hold.

-Reporting by Steve Holland; Editing by Lincoln Feast
+Reporting by Phil Stewart and Steve Holland; Editing by Lincoln Feast